adacountymilitia/website/_pages/equipment.md

 During training, we are on our feet a lot, moving over rocks, and through brush and mud.
 A good pair of boots is essential.
 Under no circumstances should "open toed" shoes be worn to a FTX.

-Reverence section [LFMS-03-06 "EQUIPMENT"][standards] for more information about boots.
+Reference section [LFMS-03-06 "EQUIPMENT"][standards] for more information about boots.

 #### Rifle

-All recruits should have a semi-automatic rifle, chambered in a common calibur (ideally `5.56 NATO`).
+All recruits should have a semi-automatic rifle, chambered in a common caliber (ideally `5.56 NATO`).
 The AR-15 platform is preferred, and used by 90% of the unit.
-A good adjustable, two-point sling is highly recomended, and you should have at least 6 extra magazines.
+A good adjustable two-point sling is highly recommended, and you should have at least 6 extra magazines.

 #### Ammunition